-Although cats claws are meant to be sharp there comes a point where they become too long or too sharp and this can cause you problems.
-This is more often than not the fact that the cat’s claws keep catching on to things like furniture, carpets and even yourself.
+Although a cat’s claws are meant to be sharp there comes a point where they become too long or too sharp and this can cause you problems.
+This is more often than not the fact that the cat’s claws keep catching on to things like furniture, carpets, and even yourself.
 This can be dangerous for the cat and ruin your furniture.

 This usually happens when a cat for whatever reason is unable to maintain its own claws or just not going outside enough to blunt them.

 This is very important because if this is left unchecked not only can it cause injury to your cat via getting hooked and things the claw can actually curve right the way around and press back into your cat’s paws causing it pain and distress, I guess a bit like an ingrown toenail.
 Although a cat’s claws are not actually the same as our nails.

 It’s important to give your cat the things that it needs to keep its claws healthy and also short.
 This is usually simply in the case of indoor cats scratching posts and outdoor cats can have a scratch and posts and also scratch outside.

 My Mum uses these.
 You can get them on Amazon (affiliate link) I think they are great because you can put them where you need them.
 But they are a bit messy.